 Miners need a full wallet called Dogecoin core.
-It includes the whole Dogecoin blockchain, so it takes up lots of space on a user’s computer.
 It provides coin storage and a high level of security.
+It includes the whole Dogecoin blockchain, which takes up lots of space on a user’s computer.
 Furthermore, private keys (used to access coins) are stored offline on a miner’s computer.

-Learning how to mine Dogecoin does not require mass amounts of computing power, so a miner can use only their CPU.
-However, note that lower spec machines might eventually overheat, leading to equipment failure.
+Learning to mine Dogecoin does not require mass amounts of computing power so a miner can use only their CPU.
+However, lower-spec machines might eventually overheat, leading to equipment failure.

 There are two main GPU manufacturers, Nvidia and AMD.
-When it comes to crypto mining, AMD has the advantage because its architecture is more suited to crypto mining.
+Regarding crypto mining, AMD has the advantage because its architecture is more suited to crypto mining.
 AMD Radeon GPUs have stronger teraflop (measurement of CPU and GPU performance) performances and lower power consumption.

 Additionally, miners can purchase a Scrypt ASIC miner.
 This hardware is designed to mine Scrypt-based cryptocurrencies.
-They are powerful pieces of hardware, but they are expensive, tend to overheat, and are quite noisy.
+They are powerful hardware but expensive, tend to overheat and are quite noisy.
 For example, the BW L21 Scrypt Miner costs over $7,000.
 And because they are so powerful, they consume much more power than CPUs or GPUs.

 Miners need to install software on their computers or miners.
 For miners only using a CPU, they can use cpuminer.
 It has a small install size and provides basic mining features.